AlfrescoLabs/AlfJS/README.md

 # Building AlfJS

+Following these steps is *only necessary* if you intend to extend and/or contribute to AlfJS.

+Visit the [Downloads Page](https://github.com/Alfresco/AlfJS/downloads) to obtain a pre-built version of the JavaScript library.

+We assume you have Ruby installed (see "How to Run Tests" below).

-1. Run `rake` to build AlfJS.
+1. Run `bundle exec rake` to build AlfJS.
 Two builds will be placed in the `dist/` directory.
   * `alfresco.js` and `alfresco.min.js` - unminified and minified
     builds of AlfJS.